Ironhack-Datacamp/immigration_news/README.md

 I suspected that both news and immigration had increased in recent years, and hypothesized that there would be a correlation between media coverage on migration and immigration numbers.

 However, muliple (OLS) regressions indicated no statistically significant correlations between media coverage on migraiton and immigraiton numbers.
 This suggests that there may be other factors that have a stronger influence on the amount of news coverage, such as government policies or global events.
+See [presentation](https://github.com/imogen-rickert/immigration_news/blob/main/presentation.pdf)  for details.

 ## Datasets